Logiqx/gps-details/docs/chipsets/sony/devices.md

 The Sony GNSS chipset was primarily used 2019-2021, but also in Jan 2022 for the Instinct 2 and Feb 2022 for the Venu 2 Plus.

+Garmin have hinted at slightly different versions of the Sony chipset over time, hence CXD56xxxx being written in these pages.

 Several of the Garmin watches using the Sony chipset are also listed by [DC Rainmaker](https://www.dcrainmaker.com/2021/01/gps-accuracy-impacting-devices.html).